anasahmad/lorware.com/content/posts/go/interface.md

 jattni.car.driveForward()
 ```

 ### As defined above the human has a car.
-Cars change, so we have the interface in the human struct but the actual definition specifies which car.
+Cars change, so we have the interface in the human struct but the human instantiation specifies which car.